gregabbott/chute/README.md

-Beyond this, Chute has other features including an optional simple setup step for making it even easier to use Chute throughout a project.
+Beyond this, Chute has other features including an optional simple setup step to simplify using Chute throughout a project.
 For example,
 Chute can optionally hoist a library of functions to make each function callable directly by name,